Leonardo-Meirelles/Leonardo-Meirelles/README.md

 ### Hello there!
 I was awaiting your visit.

-- 🌱 I’m currently studying Full Stack Development.
+- 🌱 I’m a Full Stack Developer.
-- ⚡ Fun fact: I'm an airplane pilot :)
+- ⚡ Fun fact: I'm also an airplane pilot :)

 <div>
   <a href="https://github.com/Leonardo-Meirelles">